 - App: To use our 2FA feature, you can use any authenticator app that supports TOTP.
 For example, we recommend andOTP (for Android) or Authy (for iOS).

-- Email: If you want to use 2FA via email, you will get your authentication codes sent to the email address you are registered with at RAIDBOXES .
+- E-mail: If you want to use 2FA via email, you will receive your authentication codes at the email address you are registered with at Raidboxes\.

 - SMS: If you have at least one paid contract, you can also use 2FA via SMS.
 (The mobile phone number you provide is not stored in our system.
 We can therefore not see which number you use for 2FA).

-After you have activated the two-factor authentication for your RAIDBOXES account (how to do this is explained in this help article), you will have to enter an additional code when logging in, which will be sent to you via the method you have chosen.
+After you have activated the two-factor authentication for your Raidboxes account (we explain how to do this in this help article), you will have to enter an additional code when logging in, which will be sent to you via the method you have selected.

 You also need to enter a 2FA code to deactivate the feature.
 Should you ever lock yourself out of your account, simply contact our support via live chat.

-You can enable two-factor authentication with a few clicks in your account settings.
-Please note that the 2FA protection with RAIDBOXES only applies to the account for which you've activated it - not for individual BOXES or their admins.
+You can activate the two-factor authentication with just a few clicks in your account settings.
+Please note that the 2FA protection with Raidboxes only applies to the account for which you have activated it - not for individual Boxesor their admins.

-However, to best protect you and your company's data, we strongly recommend all users secure access to their RAIDBOXES account wit 2FA.
+However, to best protect your (and your company's) data, we strongly recommend that all users secure their Raidboxes access with 2FA.

 And what about 2FA for WordPress?

-At this point, I'd like to point out agai that our 2FA feature is only available for your RAIDBOXES account and not for your WordPress login.
+At this point we would like to point out that our 2FA feature only applies to your Raidboxes account and not to your WordPress login.
 However, there are many 2FA WordPress plugins that you can use to secure your WordPress login.

-These include, for example, the Plugin "Google Authenticator - WordPress Two Factor Authentication" with over 20,000 active installations.
-Or "Two Factor Authentication" - also with over 20,000 users - from the makers of the popular backup Plugins "UpdraftPlus".
-You can find more 2FA Plugins easily in the official WordPress Plugin directory or in your WordPress dashboard under Plugins > Install.
+These include, for example, the plugin "Google Authenticator - WordPress Two Factor Authentication" with over 20,000 active installations.
+Or "Two Factor Authentication" - also with over 20,000 users - from the makers of the popular backup plugin "UpdraftPlus".
+You can easily find more 2FA plugins in the official WordPress plugin directory or in your WordPress Dashboard under Plugins > Install.

-We're proud to announce that access to the RAIDBOXES Dashboard is now even more secure for our users thanks to two-factor authentication.
-Even though you're not required to enable 2FA, we hope the advantages discussed in this article have convinced you.
-By additionally requesting a 2FA code, your account gets another layer of security and you ensure that your data - and your customers' data - is even better protected against unauthorized access.
+We are proud to announce that Raidboxes Dashboard is now even more secure thanks to two-factor authentication for our users .
+Even though the activation of 2FA is not obligatory for us, we hope that the above mentioned advantages have convinced you.
+The additional request for a 2FA code adds another layer of security to your account and ensures that your data (and that of your customers) is even better protected against unauthorized access.

 We appreciate your input!

-If you have any further questions about two-factor authentication or how to use the 2FA feature at RAIDBOXES, feel free to leave us a comment - or contact us in our live chat!
+If you have further questions about two-factor authentication or about using the 2FA feature at Raidboxes, please leave us a comment - or contact us in our live chat!